AequilibraE/aequilibrae/docs/source/validation_benchmarking/ipf_performance.rst

 It is quite common to have zones with different growth rates.
 To improve obtaining a trip matrix, which satisfies both trip-end constraints, we can use iterative methods, such as the iterative proportional fitting (IPF).
-In this section, we compare the runtime of AquilibraE's current implementation of IPF, with a general IPF algorithm, available `here <https://github.com/joshchea/python-tdm/blob/master/scripts/CalcDistribution.py>`_.
+In this section, we compare the runtime of AequilibraE's current implementation of IPF, with a general IPF algorithm, available `here <https://github.com/joshchea/python-tdm/blob/master/scripts/CalcDistribution.py>`_.

 The figure below compares the :ref:`AequilibraE's IPF runtime` with one core with the benchmark Python